-The subscriber is at the top of the club's CDM pyramid, just below the ambassadors' box, the holy grail of club communities that should be targeted for micro-influencers in their own community.
+The subscriber is at the top of the club's CDP pyramid, just below the ambassadors' box, the holy grail of club communities that should be targeted to benefit from micro-influencers in their own community.
 That's how important a subscription campaign is.
-A crucial moment of the off-season, we were able to study in our white paper released last spring, we were able to study all the methods to prepare it well, since the aim is to renew a maximum number of members to this product and toencourage the other communities of the club (first-time buyers, regular buyers, former subscribers, etc.) to join the family.
-A few months later, we can learn from what has worked, despite the current context that has not helped us but has forced us to reinvent ourselves.
-This capacity for resilience will bring us positives in the future, let's be sure.
-Here's a look at the 4 methods that worked.
+A crucial moment in the off-season, we were able to study in our white paper released last spring, we were able to study all the methods to prepare it well, since it is a question of renewing a maximum number of members to this product andencouraging the other communities of the club (first-time buyers, regular buyers, former subscribers, etc.) to join the family.
+A few months later, we can learn from what has worked, despite the current context which has not helped us but has forced us to reinvent ourselves.
+This resilience will bring us positives in the future, let's be sure.
+Here's a look at the 4 methods that have worked.

 1 Your assets: the sportsman

 There's nothing like using the players to put your message across: new season, new momentum, new project... the fans want to be part of this story.
 There's nothing like the word of a President, a coach or an iconic player to get that message across to them.
 Many tools are available today to do so: sender's name (email or SMS), campaign objects, link to a video hosted on your website, messages left on an answering machine... your marketing creativity does the rest.
 Some communications have reached record opening rates of up to 80%.